What could be a better way to celebrate the arrival of spring in Northern Europe than a tulip time river cruise through Belgium and the Netherlands?

 Museum of Bags and Purses

-The Museum of Bags and Purses (Tassen Museum Hendrikje) in Amsterdam features both a permanent exhibit on the history of bags and purses (note that men were the first to carry purses) and a wide range of temporary exhibits.
+The Museum of Bags and Purses (Tassen Museum Hendrikje – now closed) in Amsterdam features both a permanent exhibit on the history of bags and purses (note that men were the first to carry purses) and a wide range of temporary exhibits.
 Besides the main historical exhibit, we saw exhibits focused on travel, high-end design, the use of natural materials, and more.

 Museum Van Loon